Chris Watson

-John Christian Watson (born Johan Cristian Tanck; 9 April 1867 – 18 November 1941) was an Australian politician who was the third prime minister of Australia, in office from 27 April to 18 August 1904.
-He was the inaugural federal leader of the Australian Labor Party (ALP) from 1901 to 1907 and was the first member of the party to serve as prime minister.
+John Christian Watson (born Johan Cristian Tanck; 9 April 1867 – 18 November 1941) was an Australian politician who served as the third prime minister of Australia from April to August 1904.
+He held office as the inaugural federal leader of the Australian Labor Party (ALP) from 1901 to 1907 and was the first member of the party to serve as prime minister.

-Watson was born in Valparaíso, the son of a German Chilean seaman.
+Watson was born in Valparaíso, Chile, the son of a German Chilean seaman.
 He grew up on the South Island of New Zealand, taking the surname of his step-father when his Irish-born mother remarried.
 He left school at a young age, working in the printing industry as a compositor.
 Watson moved to Sydney in 1886 and became prominent in the local labour movement.
 He helped establish the Labor Electoral League of New South Wales and directed the party's campaign at the 1891 general election.
 Watson was elected to the New South Wales Legislative Assembly at the 1894 election, aged 27, and quickly became a leading figure in the ALP.
 He and most party members opposed Federation on the grounds that the proposed constitution was undemocratic.

 In 1901, Watson was elected to the House of Representatives at the inaugural federal election.
 He became a founding member of the ALP caucus in federal parliament and was elected as the party's inaugural leader.
 During the first term of parliament he supported the Liberal Protectionist governments of Edmund Barton and Alfred Deakin, and was a strong supporter of the White Australia policy.
 At the 1903 election, the ALP secured the balance of power in the House and a strong position in the Senate.
 Watson formed a minority government in April 1904, aged 37, after the ALP withdrew its support from Deakin.
 He was one of the first socialists to head a government in a parliamentary system, attracting international attention, and remains Australia's youngest prime minister.

-After less than four months in office, the Watson Government lost a confidence motion and Watson was succeeded as prime minister by anti-socialist George Reid.
+After less than four months in office, the Watson government lost a confidence motion and Watson was succeeded as prime minister by anti-socialist George Reid.
 He was leader of the opposition until 1905, when he helped reinstall Deakin as prime minister.
 The ALP continued to offer its support to Deakin after the 1906 election, despite the opposition of some in the party.
 Watson resigned the party's leadership in 1907, citing family concerns, and left parliament at the 1910 election.
 He was expelled from the ALP during the 1916 split over conscription and became a Nationalist, although he never again stood for public office.
 He subsequently had a successful business career, including as president of the NRMA and chairman of Ampol.